tp1de/home-assistant-node-red-switchprog/README.md

 ***

-When all this these prerequisites 1-6 are done, then zhe flow can be imported from flownr.txt You then need to adjust homeassistant and mqtt broker/server data.
+When all this these prerequisites 1-6 are done, then the flow can be imported from flownr.txt You then need to adjust homeassistant server and mqtt broker/server data.

 ***